ome/omero-ms-zarr/spec.md

 The `color` key defines an image that is "labeled", i.e. every unique value in the image represents a unique, non-overlapping object within the image.
-The value associated with the `color` key is another JSON object in which the key is the pixel value of the image and the value is an RGBA color for representing the object:
+The value associated with the `color` key is another JSON object in which the key is the pixel value of the image and the value is an RGBA color (4 byte, `0-255` per channel) for representing the object:

 ```
 {